© All Rights Reserved Aleesha

 Vegetarians suffer somewhat in Slovakia, even in Bratislava, as the Slovak concept of "meatless" permits a liberal usage of bacon.
 However, a growing number of places in the old city and in ethnic restaurants now offer more varieties for those who go meatless.
 When in doubt (and one should always be in doubt about whether dishes come with meat in Slovakia), ask "Bez Mesa?" (without meat?).

-The most common non-Slovak food is Italian - the Slovaks are crazy for Italian food.
+The most common non-Slovakian food is Italian - the Slovaks are crazy for Italian food.
 It is usually of the southern red-sauce variety, but can be tasty.
 Chinese, Sushi, Indian and Middle Eastern can also be found in and around the Old City.

 Slovak Pub and Flagship offer a large choice of local and international dishes, and also provide cheap student meals.
-Pivovar is a busy pub and restaurant but also offers a variety of local and international dishes.
+Bratislavski is a busy pub and restaurant but also offers a variety of local and international dishes.
 Primi concentrates more on international cuisine, with a large variety of pizza's and pasta's.

 Beer is one of the main drinks in the city.
 One of the raisons d'etre of Slovak life, it is easy to find, cheap and tasty.
 If you like a malty dark beer, you are mostly out of luck, as the Slovak dark beer (Tmave Pivo) is very sweet.
 The Pilsner, which at times is closer to a weak ale, is quite nice, and varies in strength from brewery to brewery.